watertap-org/watertap/docs/technical_reference/flowsheets/membrane_distillation.rst

 Additional Constraints
 ----------------------

-There is an extra inequality constraint to ensure the Liquid Entry Pressure (LEP) to prevent membrane wetting:
+There is an extra inequality constraint to ensure the hydraulic pressure inside the MD module is lower than the Liquid Entry Pressure (LEP) to prevent membrane wetting:

 .. csv-table::
    :header: "Description", "Equation"